interestingforked/shushud/readme.md

 * Track and store billable_events in an append-only log.
 * Manage rate codes for billable events.
-* Provide API for retrieving usage reports and invoices.
-* Track and store account ownerships and resource ownerships.
+* Track and store resource ownerships.
-* Interact with payment gateway to collect money for invoices.

 ## Links